Arteque/Order-Summary/README.md

 # Frontend Mentor - Order summary card solution

-This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
+Hi, my name is Ahmed Lemssiah, and this is my solution for the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).

+The project was made years ago but was never uploaded to GitHub.
+**Why?**
+Because I had no clue how to use GitHub 🙈.
+This is a good way to see how far I've come, and I am proud of every second of my journey as a web designer / frontend developer.

 ## Table of contents